Next Blog Post

 At Outreach, we rely on next-generation call analytics to go beyond the foundational data that most analytics yield.
 Our call analytics tools include live call transcription, and AI that listens for keywords and pulls up relevant information during the conversation.
 We leverage call analytics to log action items and tasks into Outreach automatically, and bookmark key moments in conversations to revisit later.

 Consider your team and company’s specific needs when choosing call analytics software.
 For example, are your reps losing valuable time to call prep and research, or laboring over manually producing follow-up emails or answering unexpected questions that came up during a call?
 What’s the size of your team and what do their typical workflows look like?

 At Outreach, we use Kaia, the real-time call AI assistant.
 Kaia streamlines our entire process from prep to follow-up.
-Our sales reps have cut their follow-up time by up to 67%, using next generation call analytics features that you won’t find anywhere else: on-cue content cards, bookmarks, and auto-generated summaries.
+Our sales reps have cut their follow-up time by up to 67%, using next generation call analytics features that you won’t find anywhere else.

 If this sounds like what you need for your team, sign up for a free Kaia demo today and discover how innovative customer engagement software can empower your sales team.